1999 North Indian Ocean cyclone season: Super Cyclonic Storm BOB 06 (05B)

 On October 23, a Tropical Cyclone Formation Alert (TCFA) was issued by the JTWC for an area of low pressure in the South China Sea.
 The low did not develop further and the TCFA was cancelled.
 On October 25, the low crossed the Malay Peninsula.
 Later that day, the system reorganized and another TCFA was issued at 1930 UTC, with advisories for Tropical Cyclone 05B initiated early the next morning.
 The storm tracked to the northwest and continued to intensify quickly; peaking as a 160 mph category five late on October 28.
 11 hours after peaking, 05B weakened slightly to 155 mph and made landfall near the same area that 04B had only 11 days prior.
 The storm slowly weakened as it stalled just onshore in Odisha, India while dumping torrential rains.
 The storm reemerged into the Bay of Bengal on October 31 as a 45 mph tropical storm.
 05B slowly weakened as it drifted southward.
 05B weakened to a tropical depression on October 31, before dissipating on November 4.

+It was seen to have annulare structure formation when it was intensifying and had category 3 equivalent wind and pressure.
+It retained that structure even when it reaches peak intensity just hours before landfall.

 Damage from the cyclone was tremendous.
 Flooding from the storm's rain was described as being the worst in 100 years as well as the worst in India's post-independence history.
 The storm claimed the lives of at least 9,887 people and 406,000 livestock.
 Damages from the storm totaled to $4.44 billion (1999 USD).